ohmung/DSIprojects/project_2/README.md

 * What can homeowners in Ames do to improve the saleprice of their homes?

-* What should home buyers watch out for?
+* What features should home buyers focus on or disregard, considering their budget?

 ## Executive Summary